KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Editor's Note:** The findings below expands on the findings above, this finding does not invalidate the above entry, but rather investigates a similarly related mechanic.

 **Findings:**
-Klee's jumpty dumpty's split mines shares an ICD on pyro application with her normal attacks.
+Klee's jumpty dumpty's split mines shares an ICD on Pyro application with her normal attacks.

 **Evidence:** Frame counting was done on 2 separate conditions

-[Condition 1](https://imgur.com/cFw1iqd): Throw klee's jumpty dumpty down, lure cryo abyss mage in, then use Jean's E to gather all 8 bombs into the shield
+[Condition 1](https://imgur.com/cFw1iqd): Throw klee's jumpty dumpty down, lure Cryo abyss mage in, then use Jean's E to gather all 8 bombs into the shield

-[Condition 2](https://imgur.com/1cxyfmv): Throw klee's jumpty dumpty down, lure cryo abyss mage in, having 1 split mine to blow off onto the shield, then do a n1 onto the shield.
+[Condition 2](https://imgur.com/1cxyfmv): Throw klee's jumpty dumpty down, lure Cryo abyss mage in, having 1 split mine to blow off onto the shield, then do a n1 onto the shield.

-On both conditions, the very first frame is the frame where the first melt reaction occurs with Klee's split mine
+On both conditions, the very first frame is the frame where the first Melt reaction occurs with Klee's split mine

 In condition 1, the following data were collected